Design System Implementation

 Frontend Engineer

-Implemented the design system within the production codebase using React and Tailwind CSS, ensuring consistency between design and development.
+Implemented the design system within the production codebase using React and Tailwind CSS, translating design tokens and templates into reusable UI components.

 UX Facilitator

-Led weekly UI and UX review sessions with leadership to present new screens, validate workflows, and guide design decisions.
+Led weekly UI and UX review sessions with leadership to present new screens, validate workflows, and drive alignment across design decisions.

 Establishing the Design System Foundation